San José City College Centennial: Dr. Joseph King

 Because LGBT issues were so hidden, I decided to resurrect the Gay Straight Alliance (GSA) club Anne Heffley had first created (page 7).
 It started with a few students and eventually grew over time.

 In 1998, there was a report made by my students of violence against LGBT students on campus.
 The College tried to ignore it.
-I was called and asked about it by a reporter from a San José gay newspaper.
-I told more than I should and all of a sudden, there were these headlines, “Gays Being Attacked at City College.”
+I was called by a reporter from a San José gay newspaper and asked about it.
+I told more than I should, and all of a sudden, there were these headlines, “Gays Being Attacked at City College.”
 Ken Yeager, the one gay Board member, got wind of it and was very worried that the story would get picked up by bigger media outlets.

 A lesbian club member asked me to go with her to talk with the Board of Trustees to initiate changes on behalf of LGBT students.
 It was scary to bring this to the Board.
-The entire District was deeply in the closet at that time.
+The entire District was deeply closeted at that time.
 Being someone who worked at the College, I didn’t know how this would affect my job.
-I had some strong support with some Board members but knew others would push back fearing what their constituents would say.
+I had some strong support with some Board members, but knew others would push back, fearing what their constituents would say.

 The Board recognized that the needs of LGBT students were not being met.
 So, they formerly recognized LGBT students as a group – believe it or not, they weren’t before.
 And I became an advocate for these students on a more formal level.
 This was the infancy of how things started to turn around at the District.

-This was also during a time when there was a lot of upheaval around multiculturalism similar to today’s Black Lives Matter.
-The District started realizing something needed to be done to address diversity needs on campus.
+This was also a time of significant upheaval around multiculturalism, similar to today’s Black Lives Matter movement.
+The District began to realize that something needed to be done to address diversity needs on campus.
 They hired two diversity officers, one for Evergreen and Sam Ho as the City College diversity officer.
 We worked together to increase diversity on campus, focusing on Heritage Months, diversity in campus organizations, and attendance at multicultural events.
 Gay Pride was always a problem, because it was in June when the campus was closed.
 So, I suggested we do it in October during Gay History Month.

 Sam was really a terrific fit.
 He wanted to know as much as he could about the problems LGBT people faced, and he was always thinking of ways we could include them under our umbrella.
 I am very grateful that he came to work at City College.